serverless/serverless-graphql/README.md

 # Serverless GraphQL

-NOTE: Please don't tweet or share this yet!
-The static resource setup is not yet done.

 This starter kit is an opinionated set of tools combined to help you get started building a Serverless application with an GraphQL endpoint and deploy them to production in minutes.

 This example uses the following technologies: